gdbooks/LegacyOpenGL/Chapter4/Order.md

 If this doesn't make sense right now, go ahead and give me a call on skype.
 I know it's a bit of a confusing topic.

 # Box Demo
+Let's make a demo that draws a cube in the scene.
+This cube will have some rotation, scale and translation for you to play around with.

-Make a new demo scene and follow along
+First, make a new demo scene and follow along

 ```
 using System;